up9inc/mockintosh/docs/Configuring.md

 ### Datasets

-One can specify a `dataset` field under `endpoint` to specify list of key-value combinations to inject into response templating.
+One can put a `dataset` field under `endpoint` to specify a list of key-value combinations to inject into response templating.

 This field can be a string that starts with `@` to indicate a path to an external JSON file like `@subdir/dataset.json`